PSG want Silva to replace Messi - Tuesday's gossip

 Manchester City's Bernardo Silva is Paris St-Germain's top target as they look to bring in the 28-year-old Portugal midfielder to replace Argentina forward Lionel Messi, 35.
 (Le Parisien - in French)

-Arsenal are ready to offer West Ham a club-record £90m for England midfielder Declan Rice, 24, and Switzerland's Granit Xhaka, 30, could be one of a number of players to be sold by the Gunners.
+Arsenal are ready to offer West Ham a club-record £90m for England midfielder Declan Rice, 24, while Switzerland's Granit Xhaka, 30, could be one of a number of players to be sold by the Gunners.
 (Mail)

 Argentina midfielder Alexis Mac Allister, who has been linked with Liverpool and Manchester United, wants to join a club in the Champions League if the 24-year-old is to leave Brighton this summer.
 (Athletic - subscription required)